Mokens/MIPs/MIPS/mip-2-Goals-and-Objectives.md

 ## Purpose

-### _The purpose of the Mokens project is to create valuable cryptocollectibles, mokens, that are traded among collecters._
+### _The purpose of the Mokens project is to create valuable mokens that are traded among collecters._

 The Mokens project provides a customizable cryptocollectibles solution (mokens) that is easily integrated with formally non-crypto websites and crypto-based systems and games.